wp-plugins/control-comment-length/readme.txt

 1. Screenshot 1 of the backend interface
 2. Screenshot 2 of the backend interface
-3. Screenshot 3 of the backend interface
+3. Screenshot 3 of the frontend message
-4. Screenshot 4 of the backend interface
+4. Screenshot 4 of the frontend message

 == Changelog ==